-My patient came to me for a second opinion.
-Did she really need to have her tooth extracted?
+This particular patient came to me for a second opinion.
+She wanted to know if she really needed to have her tooth extracted.
 Her tooth had been previously treated, and now she was having pain when she bit down.
 She had been previously diagnosed with Symptomatic Apical Periodontitis.

 She’d already been to an endodontist, and they had told her that there was nothing that could be done to save her tooth — that she’d have to have her tooth extracted!